MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/processor-compatibility-mode-hyper-v.md

 > Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, Hyper-V Server 2019, Hyper-V Server 2016, Hyper-V Server 2012 R2

-Hyper-V offers a feature called processor compatibility mode, which was first introduced in Windows Server 2008 R2.
+Hyper-V offers processor compatibility mode, a feature that was first introduced in Windows Server 2008 R2.
 Processor compatibility mode allows you to move a running virtual machine (VM) or save state between virtualization hosts that use different generations of processors.
 This feature works by disabling a number of modern processor features, which can affect VM performance.
 This document provides details about processor compatibility mode for HyperV.

 ## When to use processor compatibility mode